skillcoder/preoomkiller-controller/README.md

 # preoomkiller-controller

-A controller to gracefully evict selected pods before they get **OOMKilled** by **Kubernetes**.
+A Kubernetes controller that gracefully evicts selected pods before they get **OOMKilled** by Kubernetes.
+Useful for working around memory leaks.
-Usefull to workaround memory leaks.

-# Compatibility with upstream
+## Compatibility with upstream

-Intentionally NOT compatible:
+Intentionally **NOT compatible** with upstream:
-- ENV for config insted of flags
+- Uses environment variables for configuration instead of flags
-- different label
-- different annotation
-- different default interval (300s insted 60s)
+- Different label: `preoomkiller.beta.k8s.skillcoder.com/enabled=true`
+- Different annotation: `preoomkiller.beta.k8s.skillcoder.com/memory-threshold`
+- Different default interval: `300s` instead of `60s`

-# How it works?
+## How it works

-`preoomkiller-controller` watches (at most once every `300s` by default, with 1 second delay between each pod) memory usage metrics for all pods matching label selector `preoomkiller.beta.k8s.skillcoder.com/enabled=true`.
+The `preoomkiller-controller` watches memory usage metrics for all pods matching the label selector `preoomkiller.beta.k8s.skillcoder.com/enabled=true`.
+By default, it checks at most once every `300s`, with a 1 second delay between each pod.

-Pods can specify a **preoomkiller** `memory-threshold`, e.g., `512Mi`, `1Gi`, etc. via an annotation `preoomkiller.beta.k8s.skillcoder.com/memory-threshold`.
-When `preoomkiller-controller` finds that the pods' memory usage has crossed the specified threshold, it starts trying to evict the pod, until it's evicted.
+Pods can specify a memory threshold (e.g., `512Mi`, `1Gi`) via the annotation `preoomkiller.beta.k8s.skillcoder.com/memory-threshold`.
+When the controller detects that a pod's memory usage has crossed the specified threshold, it attempts to evict the pod using Kubernetes' eviction API until the pod is successfully evicted.

-IMPORTANT!
-Keep in mind threshold in annotation applied to sum of all containers memory usages in the pod, including sidecars.
+> **Important:** The threshold in the annotation applies to the **sum of all container memory usages** in the pod, including sidecars.

-This operation is very safe, as it uses Kubernetes' pod **eviction** API to evict pods.
-Pod eviction API takes into account **PodDisruptionBudget** for the pods and ensures that a specified minimum number of ready pods are always available.
+This operation is safe because it uses Kubernetes' pod **eviction** API, which respects **PodDisruptionBudget** constraints and ensures that a specified minimum number of ready pods remain available.

-# Usage

-## Deploy
+## Usage

+### Deployment

-### Setup RBAC
+#### Setup RBAC

 ```
 kubectl -n kube-system create serviceaccount preoomkiller-controller